urboob21/urboob21.github.io/content/posts/english-stories.md

 <br>

 ## 9. The Starfish
-> **Target Words**: `against, beach, damage, discover, emotion, fix, frank, identify, island, ocean, perhaps, pleasant, prevent, rock, save, step, still, taste, throw, wave`
+> `against, beach, damage, discover, emotion, fix, frank, identify, island, ocean, perhaps, pleasant, prevent, rock, save, step, still, taste, throw, wave`

 Last summer I took a trip to an island.
 I had a lot of fun.
 I sat and watched the waves and listened to the ocean.
 I learned to identify birds.
 I discovered pretty things and enjoyed the taste of new foods.
 It was a very nice time.
 One evening I took a pleasant walk by the ocean.
 When the waves came in, many starfish* fell on the beach.
 Some starfish went back into the water, and they were safe.
 But other starfish were still on the sand.
 They would die if they did not get into the water.
 There were many starfish on the beach that night.
 It made me sad, but I knew I could not fix the problem.
 I stepped very carefully so I did not damage them.